 This page discusses how to open issues, including the policies and procedures of the Jellyfin project around handling issues.

-Issues should detail software bug reports only.
+Issues should only detail software bug reports.

 All other discussions, including initial troubleshooting, should be directed towards our help channels.

-Searching for issues and upvoting
+Searching and Voting

 Before opening an issue, please search the existing issues to see if a similar problem or feature request has been reported.
 Duplicate issues clutter the repository and should be avoided.

 If you do find an issue that matches, or closely matches, your issue, please make use of the 👍 reaction to confirm the issue also affects you or that you support the feature request.
-If you wish, add a comment as well describing your version of the issue or feature usecase.
+If you wish, add a comment as well describing your version of the issue or feature use case.

 If the existing issue is closed, please read through it to see if the accepted workaround(s) apply to your case.
 If not, leave a comment and the issue will be reopened.
 Note that, since PRs go into